SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 A series of TensorFlow operations are arranged into a graph.
 The graph is composed of both operations (nodes) and tensors (edges).
 Reminder that the tensor objects do not hold values, they are just handles to elements in the computation graph.

 ## Running the computation graph (tf.Session)
-We create a Session() object to evaluate the graph.
+We create a Session() object to evaluate the graph. `sess.run()` executes a specified line of tensorflow code.
 Each session.run is a separate execution, so take note on what you run.

 Run a session (using built model)
 ```